 Award Ceremony of the 10th Czech History Competition

-The authors of the best three works selected won an iPhone and an annual subscription of the journal “Respect” (1st Prize), an annual digital subscription of the journal “Respect” (2nd and 3rd prize) and several book prizes.
-The winners of the fourth and fifth place received two tickets for the festival “Colours of Ostrava” and travel vouchers for the Czech Republic.
-Furthermore, prize winners had the chance to apply for a place in the EUSTORY Next Generation Summit 2017 that will take place in Berlin in October and will gather more than 100 young Europeans.
+Besides an iPhone, the authors of the best three works received an annual subscription of the journal “Respect” as well as several book prizes.
+The winners of the fourth and fifth place received two tickets for the festival “Colours of Ostrava” and vouchers for travelling in Europe.
+Furthermore, all prize winners had the chance to apply for a place in the EUSTORY Next Generation Summit 2017 that will take place in Berlin in October and will gather more than 100 young Europeans.

 For the last six years “PANT Citizens' Association” has been organising the Czech EUSTORY History Competition.

 The prize winners of the Czech History Competition 2016/1217

 - Markéta Šteklová : "Seditious' group Michal Kičera et al.“,Gymnasium Sokolov and the Regional Training Center

 - Sára Šromová: "History of Cabins No. 42 and its inhabitants in Lower Wenceslas“, Elementary school and high school Vítkov